-When hair loses its natural color, the cuticle becomes thinner and the sebaceous glands that produce oil become less productive.
-This can leave gray, silver and white hair looky wiry and frizzy, as well as dull, dry, and brittle.
-African American hair is prone to dryness and damage due to its curly structure, which makes it harder for oil produced by hair follicles to penetrate entire strands of hair.
+When hair loses its natural color, the cuticle becomes thinner, and the sebaceous glands that produce oil become less productive.
+This can leave gray, silver, and white hair looking wiry, frizzy, dull, dry, and brittle.
+African American hair is prone to dryness and damage due to its curly structure, which makes it harder for the oil produced by hair follicles to penetrate entire strands of hair.

 Proper care is critical if your hair is both gray and natural.

 Moisture is vital when your hair is natural, gray, or both.
-Moisturizing treatments with enriching, natural ingredients can keep away dryness, frizziness, and breakage.
+Moisturizing treatments with enriching, natural ingredients can prevent dryness, frizziness, and breakage.

 I indulge in weekly deep conditioning to keep my natural hair moisturized.
 My routine: